Proximal Quasi-Newton Methods for Multiobjective Optimization Problems

-In order to solve the above (NMOP), we propose some new proximal quasi-Newton methods with line search or without line search based on the proximal point method and the quasi-Newton method.
+In order to solve the above (UMOP) (i.e., problem (1) with (2)), we propose some new proximal quasi-Newton methods with line searches and without line searches based on both the proximal point method and the quasi-Newton method.
 Here, the quasi-Newton method is used for the twice continuously differentiable strongly convex function ${g_i}$, and the proximal point method is used for the proper convex but not necessarily differentiable function ${h_i}$.

 The main contents of this paper are as follows: In Section 2, we give some notations and some concepts about Pareto optimality and Pareto stationarity.
-In Section 3, we propose some new proximal quasi-Newton methods with line search and without line search for the (NMOP).
-In these new proximal quasi-Newton methods, we approximate the Hessian matrices of $g_i$ by using the well known BFGS, self-scaling BFGS, and the Huang BFGS method.
+In Section 3, we propose some new proximal quasi-Newton methods, which are called to be proximal BFGS method, proximal self-scaling BFGS method, and proximal Huang BFGS method, with line searches and without line searches for the (UMOP).
+In these new proximal quasi-Newton methods, we approximate the Hessian matrices of $g_i$ by using the well known BFGS method, self-scaling BFGS method, and the Huang BFGS method.
 We prove the global convergence of the proposed algorithms in Section 4.
-In Section 5, we apply the proposed algorithms to robust multiobjective optimization problems.
+In Section 5, we apply the proposed algorithms to both constrained multiobjective optimization problems and some robust multiobjective optimization problems.
 Finally, in Section 6, we verify the effectiveness of the proposed algorithms through numerical experiments to solve robust multiobjective optimization problems.

 \begin{flushleft} {\zihao{4} \textbf{\Large2\quad Preliminaries}} \end{flushleft}

 For the convenience and brevity of the following discussion, some notations are given in this section, and relevant definitions and lemmas are reviewed.